What We Stand For

 This is where Growing Young Artists comes in for migrant and other at-risk students.
 Through daily writing exercises, yoga and mindfulness, field trips to area museums and galleries, and lots of drawing and painting the GYA Artist in Residence and our teaching team helps students think about the roles they play in their families and communities and how they can use their voices positively, even having a lasting impact in their community.

 Like rings on a target

-Impacting students, teachers, schools
+Impacting students, teachers, schools and community

 It builds relationships and long-term learning strategies that impact entire school populations.